 A good remaster of a dated game

 There’s been remakes and remasters aplenty lately and Black Forest Games have thrown their hat into the ring with a remake of 2005’s Destroy All Humans.
-Their publisher, THQ Nordic, has already had an ample selection of remasters, Red Faction Guerilla Re-mars-tered and Spongebob: Battle for Bikini Bottom Rehydrated to name just two.
+Their publisher, THQ Nordic, has already had many remasters, Red Faction Guerilla Re-mars-tered and Spongebob: Battle for Bikini Bottom Rehydrated to name just two.
 This game is just that though: a remaster.
 There’s no major redesign of the gameplay or the levels or the story, which both helps and hinders it, culminating in a straightforward yet generally enjoyable game of mindless destruction as a powerful alien.